A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 Conclusion

-Al’s Breakfast might not be the best breakfast I have ever had, but it definitely was one of the most unique and memorable restaurant experiences I have ever had at a diner.
+Al’s Breakfast might not be the best breakfast I have ever had, but it was one of the most unique and memorable restaurant experiences I have ever had at a diner.

 Pros